frantic0/sema-engine/README.md

 [![Website](https://img.shields.io/website?url=https%3A%2F%2Fsema.codes)](https://frantic0.github.io/sema-engine/)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/frantic0/sema-engine/blob/main/LICENSE)

 *sema-engine* is a Javascript library that provides a high-performance audio engine for modern Web applications, with an easy-to-use API.
-It relies on two main components:
+It relies on the following components:

 * the Maximilian DSP C++ library – from which *sema-engine* consumes DSP objects, as a git submodule

 * the Web Audio API Audio Worklet – packs a bespoke Audio Worklet node (src/engine.js) and processor (maxi-processor), which loads Maximilian DSP objects and dynamic program specifications.

+* the Nearley compiler –

 The *sema-engine* library exposes ES and UMD modules (works on the browser, with modern native JS modules and older JS module formats—amd, cjs for nodejs applications—think electron!).